 Exceptional operating expenses for the Group during the six month period ended 31 December 2022 were £3.9m, decreased from £13.0m incurred in the prior year period.
-Exceptional items charged to operating profit in the current year related to restoration costs arising from the Bilsdale fire and restructuring and severance costs as the Group continues to embed the changes from its transformation programme.
+Exceptional items charged to operating profit in the current period relate to restoration costs arising from the Bilsdale fire and restructuring and severance costs as the Group continues to embed the changes from its transformation programme.

 The restoration costs of £2.4m incurred within exceptional operating expenses (31 December 2021: £5.5m) were associated with the Bilsdale transmitter following a fire which broke out on 10 August 2021.
 Engineers have been working on a recovery plan to reinstate services present on the site.
 The recovery plan included service recovery with works completed for the improvement of TV coverage from other local not-spot sites, as well as the erection of a temporary mast at the Bilsdale site.
-To date around 99% of impacted households have been returned to coverage.
+To date more than 99% of impacted households have been returned to coverage.
 Further works to complete the enduring solution and re-build is ongoing with works progressing on the build of a new permanent mast.
-Costs recognised are those which have been incurred to date and can be reliably measured.

-Management are still assessing the financial impact of the incident and the assets damaged by the fire, and have engaged with the Group's insurers.
+Management are still assessing the financial impact of the incident, and have engaged with the Group's insurers.
 Whilst the insurers have concluded their investigations, the precise findings have not been publicly shared.
 At this stage we cannot comment on the findings while the claims process is ongoing.
 A second stage payment of £10.0m was received from the insurers in September 2022 which has been recognised as exceptional other income in the income statement.
 This is in addition to the first stage payment of £5m received in June 2022 and recognised in the prior year financial statements bringing the total insurance receipts to date of £15m.